 First up is the clincher, the choice of the majority of road riders.
 This features a bead around the outside of the tyre which hooks under a lip on the rim, with a separate inner tube running inside.
 The main advantage of this system is convenience, with the inner tube being easy to change in the event of a puncture.

-Finally you’ve got tubeless tyres.
-These are similar to clinchers, but with the tyre sitting firmly enough against the rim to hold the tyre’s pressure, eliminating the need for an inner tube all together.
+Finally, you’ve got tubeless tyres.
+These are similar to clinchers, but with the tyre sitting firmly enough against the rim to hold the tyre’s pressure, eliminating the need for an inner tube altogether.
 The tyre is then filled with sealant, which plugs cuts or gashes in the rubber.

-This system greatly reduces the chance of punctures, although the snug fit that is required between the tyre and the rim can make tubeless tyres fiddly to fit.
+This system has very low rolling resistance and greatly reduces the chance of punctures, although the snug fit that is required between the tyre and the rim can make tubeless tyres fiddly to fit.